kevinvess/wp-force-login/readme.txt

 = 4.
 How do I get the WordPress mobile app to work? =

-By default, the plugin blocks access to all page URLs; you will need to whitelist the XML-RPC page to allow the WordPress app to access your site for remote publishing.
+By default, the plugin blocks access to all page URLs; you may need to whitelist the XML-RPC page to allow the WordPress app to access your site for remote publishing.

 `
 /**
  * Filter Force Login to allow exceptions for specific URLs.
  *
  * @return array An array of URLs.
 Must be absolute.
- **/
+ */
 function my_forcelogin_whitelist( $whitelist ) {
   $whitelist[] = site_url( '/xmlrpc.php' );
   return $whitelist;